harveyr/SublimeSnipe/README.md

 I threw this together in a hurry.
 I'll try to make it a little more sophisticated shortly.

 For example, I'm not sure what happens when your code hangs.
+My guess is Sublime goes nighty-night.